CONVERSATION WITH RHYME IN TOKYO

 NAME:

-Rhyme Goldstar (middle name from being born on Christmas)
+Rhyme Goldstar (middle name from my Christmas birthday)

 CURRENT LOCATION: